BPeacker/LLM-for-irAEs/README.md

 2. Install Anaconda as according to your operating system:
 - [Anaconda](https://docs.anaconda.com/anaconda/install/)
+- Anaconda is a tool that provides ```conda```, a package manager that can handle complex package dependencies to ensure reproducibility.

 3. Install Ollama
 - [Ollama](https://github.com/ollama/ollama)
+- Ollama is an open-source tool for running large language models (LLMs) on a local machine.

 ## Usage

 ### Set up your Ollama server

-1. Ensure Ollama was properly installed by running the following command.
-If not, follow the [installation instructions](https://github.com/ollama/ollama) as according to your operating system.
+1. Ensure Ollama was properly installed by running the following command using a command-line tool (e.g. Terminal in MacOS, PowerShell in Windows).
+If the Ollama version doe snot appear, follow the [installation instructions](https://github.com/ollama/ollama) as according to your operating system.
    ```bash
    ollama --version
    ```